-Assistant Professor, Mathematics Education and Learning Sciences, Dept. of Teaching & Learning
+Assistant Professor, Mathematics Education and Learning Sciences, Department of Teaching and Learning

 Mathematic education in schools has been conscripted in the racial, gendered, and economic enterprise of neoliberalism.
 To ask questions of mathematical learning that are not solely tied to global domination and technological supremacy, mobilizes a counter-narrative of pedagogies that can reclaim mathematics education as a humanizing enterprise.
 Asking such questions is the foundation of my research.